CarCareTruth Score

 The bottle claims 3+ months, but independent detailing-forum testing (AutoGeek Online, CarPro Forum, DetailingWorld) consistently reports around 6 weeks on a daily driver washed regularly; the label claim is closer to reality on a garaged car that gets washed less often.

 Satin, not glossy.
-The listing itself calls it a 'satin black shine,' and community reviewers confirm the initial sheen fades within about a week while the darkened tire color holds through the rest of the durability window.
+The listing itself calls it a 'satin black shine,' and community owners confirm the initial sheen fades within about a week while the darkened tire color holds through the rest of the durability window.
 Buyers wanting a wet-look gloss should look elsewhere.

 No. The SDS lists a DANGER signal word driven by an aspiration hazard (H304) in the petroleum-distillate carrier, plus a skin sensitizer classification (H317) from the citral fragrance.
 Nitrile or similar chemical-resistant gloves are called for per SDS Section 8.